We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Different formulas can treat the root cause of your eye concerns.
-Some key ingredients to look for include the following.
+The best product for you may depend on the root cause of your eye concerns.
+Some key ingredients to consider include:

 Want plump, hydrated skin?
-Hyaluronic acid is your new BFF.
+Hyaluronic acid may be your new BFF.

-Dr. Deanne Mraz Robinson, the chief medical officer of Ideal Image and co-founder of Modern Dermatology PC, recommends creams with hyaluronic acid, as well as peptides and ceramides, to keep skin supported and hydrated.
+Mraz Robinson recommends creams with hyaluronic acid, as well as peptides and ceramides, to keep the skin under your eyes skin supported and hydrated.

 “Caffeine is a well-known and beloved ingredient you’ll often find in under-eye products, as it works to constrict the blood vessels under the eyes,” Polla says.

-Caffeine can also brighten the under-eye area and leave tired eyes looking more awake.
+This ingredient can also help brighten the under-eye area and leave tired eyes looking more awake.

-“Vitamin K promotes cellular metabolism and has anti-inflammatory properties, with known effects to help with blood-clotting,” says Dr. Jeannette Graf, a dermatologist and assistant clinical professor of dermatology at Mt.
-Sinai School of Medicine.
+“Vitamin K promotes cellular metabolism and has anti-inflammatory properties, with known effects to help with blood clotting,” Graf says.

-Its ability to aid blood-clotting makes it a formidable ingredient to combat dark circles.
+This ability to aid blood clotting makes it a formidable ingredient when it comes to banishing dark circles.

-As people age, the skin under their eyes can become thinner and create a crepe-like appearance.
+As you age, the skin under your eyes may become thinner and eventually take on a crepe-like appearance.
 Fine lines, often called crow’s feet, can begin to form over time.

 “If thinning skin is a culprit, find an eye cream with a gentle retinoid that can help thicken the skin over time,” Graf notes.